Muftiate of Novi Sad: History

-During the Ottoman administration, villages in Vojvodina were populated by Serbs, while cities were populated by ethnically and religiously diverse population which included Muslims (Turks, Muslim Serbs, Arabs), Serbs, Romani, Greeks, Cincars, Jews, etc.
+During the Ottoman administration, villages in Vojvodina were populated by Serbs, while cities were populated by ethnically and religiously diverse population which included Muslims (Turks, Muslim Serbs, Arabs), Serbs, Roma, Greeks, Aromanians, Jews, etc.

 Some cities of Vojvodina were majority Serb, some majority Muslim, while some had mixed populations.
 All settlements had mosques, while important cities also had administrative buildings, baths, Muslim schools and other public buildings.
 Main street (čaršija) usually had main trading and manufacturing shops.